jerryspan/jerryspan.github.io/_news/announcement_3.md

 ---

 📄 New paper accepted at [FAccT 2026](https://facctconference.org/2026/index.html), titled "Is your AI Model Accurate Enough?
 The Difficult Choices Behind
 Rigorous AI Development and the EU AI Act".
-Pre-print coming soon!
+Pre-print [here](https://arxiv.org/abs/2604.03254)